Vilém Klíma

 Vilém Klíma (10 April 1906 – 6 October 1985), originally Wilhelm Kauders, was a Czech electrical engineer and Holocaust survivor who developed a closed-form expression for the distribution factor of a symmetrical three-phase stator winding.

-Vilém Klíma (Wilhelm Kauders) died on 6 October 1985 and in an obituary by Frohne it is mentioned that Klíma's equation for the distribution factor of fractional slot windings is not found in textbooks.
-Another remark in the obituary is that in some references it is stated that it is not possible to find a closed-form expression for the winding factor of fractional slot windings.
+Following his death, an obituary in German was written by Frohne and in Czech by Čeřovský.
+Frohne's obituary mentions that Klíma's equation for the distribution factor of fractional slot windings is not found in textbooks.
+The obituary also notes that some references state that it is not possible to find a closed-form expression for the winding factor of fractional slot windings.

-An obituary in German was written by Frohne and one in Czech by Čeřovský.

-Introduction
+He was the father of Czech novelist and playwright Ivan Klíma.